 The biggest Gothic Palace in the world.
 Seven Popes and two schismatic Popes lived in Avignon during the 14th century.
-The Palace was primarily built by two Popes Benoît XII and Clément VI.
+The Palace was mainly built by two Popes: Benoît XII and Clément VI.

-You tour the grand rooms where the ceremonies and banquets took place, the chapels with their painted walls, the private papal apartments, the terraces with their magnificent views over the city of Avignon and the Rhône Valley.
+Take a tour of the grand State Rooms where ceremonies and banquets were held, the chapels with their painted walls, the private Papal apartments and the terraces with their magnificent views of Avignon and the Rhône Valley.

-Visit the Museum which is inside the palace and included in the visit.
-This new museum space has illustrated displays, interactive models, archaeological objects and documents which explain, in an entertaining and educational manner, the development of the construction of the palace and the preparation of the fabulous decors.
+Visit the Museum (Musée de l'Oeuvre), inside the palace, included in the visit.
+This museum space has illustrated displays, interactive models, archaeological objects and documents which explain, in an entertaining and educational manner, how the palace was constructed and about its fabulous décor.

-Shop, books for children on the Palace of the Popes, baby clothing up to 15 kg.
+Shop, books for children about the Palais des Papes, loan of baby carriers (max 15 kg)

-Avignon has an overwhelming urban landscape - the Rocher des Doms area overlooks the city and the Rhône river, and contains an outstanding set of buildings: the Pont d'Avignon - the famous Pont Saint Bénezet - the Ramparts, the Petit Palais, the Cathédrale des Doms and the magnificent walls of the Palace of the Popes, flanked by four towers.
-This unique architectural ensemble is ranked as UNESCO Heritage for Humanity.
+Avignon boasts an impressive urban landscape - the Rocher des Doms, which overlooks the city and the Rhône river, provides an exceptional view of an outstanding collection of buildings: the Pont d'Avignon - the famous Pont Saint Bénezet - the City Walls, the Petit Palais, the Cathédrale des Doms and the magnificent walls of the Palace of the Popes, flanked by four towers.
+This unique architectural ensemble is listed as a UNESCO World Heritage Site.